andrewyang96/talks/Intro to Blockchains and Cryptocurrencies/blockchains.md

 A bad actor would have to "redo" the work in finding nonces for spoofed blocks and would never catch up to the rest of the network!

-This is why the blockchain can be considered irreversible.
+This is why the blockchain can be considered virtually irreversible.

 ---